Introduction

 Almonds provide magnesium and healthy fats.
 A handful in the evening can improve sleep quality.

 Kiwis contain serotonin and antioxidants.
-Studies show that eating two kiwis before bed can reduce the time it takes to fall asleep.
+Studies show, that two kiwis before bedtime can reduce the time it takes to fall asleep.

-Dairy products such as warm milk with honey are rich in tryptophan and calcium, which promote relaxation.
+Dairy products like warm milk with honey are rich in tryptophan and calcium, which promotes relaxation.

-Oatmeal contains complex carbohydrates that facilitate the absorption of tryptophan into the brain.
+Oat flakes contain complex carbohydrates that facilitate tryptophan uptake into the brain.

 Bananas provide potassium and magnesium for muscle relaxation as well as natural sugars for serotonin production.

-An ideal evening meal is easily digestible, contains complex carbohydrates, and contains magnesium-rich ingredients.
-Examples include porridge with banana and almonds or whole-grain bread with avocado.
+An ideal evening meal is easy to digest, contains complex carbohydrates and magnesium-rich ingredients.
+Example: oatmeal with banana and almonds or whole grain bread with avocado.

 Tips for better sleep – How supplements support your evening routine